airgap-it/CMTAT-FA2/readme.md

  - Contact:               contact data in bytes.
 This can be encrypted or unencrypted.
 Used for shareholder identity (recommended encrypted/not accessible for everyone) and/or token contact (readable for everyone) for shareholders.
  - Plurals:               plurals are used in the variable name to signal a list.
 If the plural does not make sense, we choose the _list postfix.

+## Functionality

+### Rule Engine

+This reference implementation can either be extended/adapted by code.
+Or another option if the customization is only on the transferrability you can implement and set a `rule_contract`.
+If a rule contract is set, it needs to provide a `validate_transfer(transfer: Transfer)` entrypoint, this entrypoint will be invoked on transfer, it if passes the the transfer will go throuhgh, if it fails however the transfer is rolled back.

+The rule engine can be used for usecases like freezing or KYC/DID checks.

+### Snapshots

+The contract allows to create on-chain snapshots which are implemented in an computationally efficient way for entrypoints with state changes (no loops).
+Only viewing the snapshot has a loop which scales linearly with the number of snapshots (per token).

+The admin of a specific token can schedule 1 snapshot for the future (for that token) using the `schedule_snapshot` entrypoint.
+A schedule can be overwritten with a new value by re-calling the same entrypoint with a new timestamp as parameter.

+On chain you can check the snapshot values by consuming the views `view_snapshot_total_supply` and `view_snapshot_balance_of`.

+## Entrypoints
+### `transfer(self, transfers)`

+Sligthly adapted FA2 transfer method which includes pause, rule engine and snapshot functionality

+### `set_identity(self, identity)`

+Allows a user to set the own identity

+### `kill(self)`

+Wipes irreversebly the storage and ultimately kills the contract such that it can no longer be used.
+All tokens on it will be affected.
+Only special admin of token id 0 can do this.

+### `unschedule_snapshot(self, token_id)`

+Unschedules the scheduled snapshot for the given token_id.
+Only token administrator can do this.

+### `schedule_snapshot(self, token_id, snapshot_timestamp)`

+Schedules a snapshot for the future for a specific token.
+Only one snapshot can be scheduled, repeated call will overwrite a future snapshot to the new value.
+Only token administrator can do this.

+### `delete_snapshot(self, snapshot_lookup_key)`
+Deletes a snapshot for the given snapshot lookup key (consisting of token_id = sp.TNat, snapshot_timestamp = sp.TTimestamp).
+Only token administrator can do this.

+### `set_rule_engines(self, rules)`

+Allows to specify the rules contract for a specific token, only a token administrator can do this

+### `unpause(self, token_ids)`

+Allows to unpause tokens, only a token administrator can do this

+### `pause(self, token_ids)`

+Allows to pause tokens, only a token administrator can do this

+### `burn(self, token_amounts)`

+Allows to burn tokens on the defined recipient address, only a token administrator can do this

+### `mint(self, token_amounts)`

+Allows to mint new tokens to the defined recipient address, only a token administrator can do this

+### `initialise_token(self, token_ids)`

+Initialise the token with the required additional token context, can only be called once per token and only one of its admin can call this

+### `remove_administrator(self, token_id, administrator_to_remove)`

+This removes a administrator entry entirely from the map

+### `set_administrator(self, token_id)`

+Only a proposed admin can call this entrypoint.
+If the sender is correct the new admin is set

+### `propose_administrator(self, token_id, proposed_administrator)`

+This kicks off the adding of a new administrator for a specific token.
+First you propose and then the proposed admin can set him/herself with the set_administrator endpoint

+### `set_token_metadata(self, token_metadata_list)`

+The definition of a new token requires its metadata to be set.
+Only the administrators of a certain token can edit existing.
+If no token metadata is set for a given ID the sender will become admin of that token automatically

+### `balance_of(self, balance_of_request)`

+As per FA2 standard, takes balance_of requests and reponds on the provided callback contract

+### `update_operators(self, update_operators)`

+As per FA2 standard, allows a token owner to set an operator who will be allowed to perform transfers on her/his behalf

+## Views

+### `view_total_supply(self, token_id)`

+Given a token id allows the consumer to view the current total supply.

+### `view_balance_of(self, ledger_key)`

+Given a ledger key (consisting of token_id = sp.TNat, owner = sp.TAddress) allows the consumer to view the current balance.

+### `view_current_snapshot(self, token_id)`

+Given a token id allows the consumer to view the current snapshot timestamp.
+Can be null.

+### `view_next_snapshot(self, token_id)`

+Given a token id allows the consumer to view the next snapshot timestamp.
+Can be null.ß

+### `view_snapshot_balance_of(snapshot_ledger_key)`

+Given the snapshot ledger key (consisting of token_id = sp.TNat, owner = sp.TAddress, snapshot_timestamp = sp.TTimestamp) allows the consumer to retrieve the balance in nat of a given snapshot.

+### `view_snapshot_total_supply(self, snapshot_lookup_key)`

+Given the snapshot lookup key (consisting of token_id = sp.TNat, snapshot_timestamp = sp.TTimestamp) allows the consumer to retrieve the total supply in nat of a given snapshot.

 ## Build/Basic Usage

 ### Dependencies